Breastfeeding: Weaning

 Weaning is the process of replacing breast milk with other foods; the infant is fully weaned after the replacement is complete.
 Psychological factors affect the weaning process for both mother and infant, as issues of closeness and separation are very prominent.
 Unless a medical emergency necessitates abruptly stopping breastfeeding, it is best to gradually increase the period between feedings or eliminate feedings to allow the breasts to adjust to the decreased demands without becoming engorged.
 Studies show that a large number of women discontinue breastfeeding early due to lack of working place support for breastfeeding mothers.
 La Leche League advises parents to shift their children's focus at bedtime away from breastfeeding, as it is often the most difficult feeding for them to let go.

-If weaning is begun at 12 months or later it is not necessary to switch to infant formula or "toddler formula" as is sold commercially.
-At 12 months it is recommended that the baby be switched to whole cow's milk.
-Reduced-fat or skim milk generally is not appropriate before age 2 because it does not have enough fat or calories to promote early brain development.
+If weaning starts at 12 months or later, it is not necessary to switch to infant formula or "toddler formula" as is sold commercially.
+At 12 months, it is recommended that the baby be switched to whole cow's milk.
+Reduced-fat or skim milk generally is not appropriate before age 2 because it lacks sufficient fat or calories to promote early brain development.

 If the mother was experiencing lactational amenorrhea, periods will begin to return with weaning, along with restored fertility.

 Extended breastfeeding

 Extended breastfeeding usually means breastfeeding beyond the age of 12 to 24 months, depending on the culture.
 The American Academy of Family Physicians states that "health outcomes for mothers and babies are best when breastfeeding continues for at least two years.
 The American Academy of Pediatrics recommends that mothers nurse for the first 12 months and "thereafter for as long as mother and baby desire."
 The World Health Organization recommends breastfeeding up to age 2 "or beyond."

 Breast milk is known to contain lactoferrin (Lf), which protects the infant from infection caused by a wide range of pathogens.
 The amount of Lf in breast milk is lactation-stage related.
-One study looked at Lf concentration in prolonged lactation from the first to the 48th month postpartum.
+One study evaluated Lf concentration in prolonged lactation from the first to the 48th month postpartum.
 It was found to be at the highest level in colostrum, dropped to the lowest level during 1 – 12 months of lactation, and then increased significantly during the 13–24 months of lactation, close to the Lf concentration in colostrum.
-At over 24 months the level dropped, though not significantly.
+At over 24 months, the level dropped, though not significantly.